pnewstein/QuestByCycle/docs/NEWGAME.md

    - **Interaction**: This description will appear on the game's main page and gives users an idea of what to expect.
    - **Example**: "Join the Summer Fitness Challenge to stay active and win prizes!".

-3. **Task Instructions**:
+3. **Quest Instructions**:
-   - **Purpose**: Offers detailed instructions for tasks participants need to complete.
+   - **Purpose**: Offers detailed instructions for quests participants need to complete.
-   - **Interaction**: Displayed in the task section of the game, guiding participants on how to complete their tasks.
+   - **Interaction**: Displayed in the quest section of the game, guiding participants on how to complete their quests.
    - **Example**: "Complete 30 minutes of exercise daily and log your activities."

 4. **Start Date**: